cceh/capitularia/docs/_sources/vm/intro.rst.txt

       Pe: box wid P.wid + 0.2 ht P.ht + 0.2 with .c at P.c

-      box component         "Makefile"        with .c at (S.c, A.WP.PS.c) box component wid 1.7 "Custom CollateX" with .c at (P.c, A.WP.PS.c) box component wid 1.7 "TSM backup"      with .c at (P.c, A.WP.PD.c)
+      box component         "Makefile"        with .c at (S.c, A.WP.PS.c) box component wid 1.7 "TSM backup"      with .c at (P.c, A.WP.PS.c)

       Mysql: db() with .n at A.s - (0, 0.3)
       "mysql" "Database" at Mysql.Caption